 My self-guided studies took me in directions I had not anticipated.

-In recent years, I have produced images with contemporary wet darkroom materials, and have utilized such processes such as cyanotype (a precursor to blueprints), vandyke brown (an iron + silver based process), wet plate collodion (a civil war era silver process with volatile chemistry that must be used while still wet), gum bichromate (a process utilizing pigments from any source, suspended in a matrix, producing images of any color you choose), kallitype (another iron process), digital infrared, instant films, integral films, photopolymer gravure (utilizing high tech films to produce plates for photo duplication on etching presses), and conventional film developed in both normal and less conventional chemistry.
-I have utilized flatbed digital scanners, antique and modern cameras, pinhole cameras, my 2008 iPhone camera, my more recent iPhone 5 camera, toy cameras with multiple lenses or slot lenses, and a homemade camera.
+After years of relying on labs exclusively (with an interruption for classical black and white darkroom photography in my teens), I utilized such processes such as cyanotype (a precursor to blueprints), vandyke brown (an iron + silver based process), wet plate collodion (a civil war era silver process with volatile chemistry that must be used while still wet), gum bichromate (a process utilizing pigments from any source, suspended in a matrix, producing images of any color you choose), kallitype (another iron process), digital infrared, instant films, integral films, photopolymer gravure (utilizing high tech films to produce plates for photo duplication on etching presses), and conventional film developed in both normal and less conventional chemistry.
+I have utilized flatbed digital scanners, antique and modern cameras, pinhole cameras, first and subsequent generation iPhone cameras, toy cameras with multiple lenses or slot lenses, and a homemade camera.
 I have made photographic images without using a camera at all.
 I have utilized 35mm format, medium format, and large format analogue media.
 I have hybrid workflows, involving hopping back and forth between analogue and digital stages.

 I know about things now that I hadn't realized ever existed.